-Explorer 1 weighed 30 pounds of which more than 18 pounds were scientific instruments developed under the direction of James Van Allen of the University of Iowa.
-The instrumentation consisted of a cosmic-ray detector, five temperature sensors and two micrometeoroid detectors.
+Explorer 1 weighed 30 pounds (14 kilograms) of which more than 18 pounds (8 kilograms) were scientific instruments developed under the direction of James Van Allen of the University of Iowa.
+The instrumentation consisted of a cosmic-ray detector, five temperature sensors, and two micrometeoroid detectors.
 The cosmic ray detector indicated a much lower cosmic ray count than expected.
 Van Allen postulated that the instrument was giving these readings because it was actually saturated by energetic charged particles originating mainly in the Sun and trapped by Earth’s magnetic field.
 Explorer 1’s discovery of these trapped radiation belts, subsequently named after Van Allen, is considered one of the outstanding scientific discoveries of the IGY.

 Explorer 1 continued to record and transmit data until its batteries died on May 23, 1958.
 By then it had been joined in orbit by Explorer 3, also launched on a Juno rocket on March 26 (Explorer 2 failed at launch).
 Although no longer active, Explorer 1 remained in orbit until March 31, 1970, when it burned up on reentry over the Pacific Ocean.
 It was not only America’s first satellite in orbit, but also the first of a long-running series of scientific satellites that returned a wealth of useful information about the Earth, its environment, and interactions with the Sun.

 Against the backdrop of the 1950s Cold War, after the Soviet Union successfully launched Sputnik, Americans were determined to launch their own Earth-orbiting satellite.
 Flash back to events leading up to the successful launch of America’s Explorer 1, and the beginnings of America’s Space Age, as told through newsreel and documentary clips of the time.

-The competition between two separate groups to independently develop and orbit the first American satellite contributed to the recognition for the need of a single civilian space organization to plan future efforts.
+The competition between two separate groups to independently develop and orbit the first American satellite contributed to the recognition of the need for a single civilian space organization to plan future efforts.
 Following lengthy committee hearings, Congress passed the National Aeronautics and Space Act of 1958 on July 16, and President Dwight D. Eisenhower signed it on July 29, establishing the National Aeronautics and Space Administration.
 NASA officially began operating on October 1, 1958.